-If you recall, warmers are short activities used at the beginning of class that usually have no direct connection with the lesson.
+Warmers for the classroom are short activities used at the beginning of class that usually have no direct connection with the lesson.
 Lead-ins are warmers that are directly related to the lesson, introducing vocabulary, grammar or the topic of the lesson.

 This time I will focus on a few warmers you can easily use in class today.

-Task with Distracting Questions
+Task with Distracting Questions–Warmers For The Classroom

 Choose a task that a student can do in front of the class, such as solving a tough math problem or putting 20 coins in order by year.
 Tell the class that you are going to bring someone to the front to do the task, but classmates must try to stop him/her by asking a question.
 Each time someone asks a question, the student at the front must come to a complete stop and answer the question before continuing with the task